 Tools Reference¶

-The MCP server exposes 25 tools organized into five groups.
+The MCP server groups tools by purpose: discovery, widget creation, widget manipulation, widget management, chat, TVChart manipulation, resources / export, and autonomous building.
 Every description, parameter name, type, and default below comes directly from the tool schemas in the source code.

 Mandatory first step